Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

 In industrial processes like the mineral grinding process, noisy data with outliers is acquired due to unavoidable circumstances.
 Dai et al. \cite{dai2017robust} proposed robust regularised RVFL (RR-RVFL) and its online version as well.
-A weight calculated from a nonparametric kernel density estimation method is assigned to the empirical error corresponding to each sample.
+Weight calculated from a non-parametric kernel density estimation method is assigned to the empirical error corresponding to each sample.
 Therefore, the weighting mechanism reduces the negative impact of the outliers over the RR-RVFL model.
 The experiments over the mineral grinding process demonstrate that the RR-RVFL model is more robust and has better generalization performance than standard RVFL.
+In RR-RVFL model, weights are assigned using Gaussian kernel function which can be replaced via other efficient functions such as piece-wise continuous function to develop more robust model.
 Predicting the stock market movement is a significant task for future investment.
-Chen et al. \cite{chen2021turning} fused the two different algorithms, i.e., RVFL and group method of data handling (GMDH) \cite{mueller1998gmdh}, and proposed RVFL-GMDH model that has many nice properties such as resist noise/outlier effectively, avoiding the over-fitting problem and has better generalization performance compared to standard RVFL model.
+Chen et al. \cite{chen2021turning} fused the two different algorithms, i.e., RVFL and group method of data handling (GMDH) \cite{mueller1998gmdh}, and proposed RVFL-GMDH model consist of many nice properties such as resist noise/outlier effectively, avoiding the over-fitting problem and has better generalization performance compared to standard RVFL model.
 The RVFL-GMDH model effectively predicts the turning point of the stock price.
-Iron and steel-making-based industries are the famous industries in the modern world, and now data-driven models, a kind of input-output models, are being employed for the estimation of molten iron quality (MIQ) in these industries.
-Cauchy distribution weighted M-estimation-based robust RVFL \cite{zhou2017data} model was developed to estimate the molten iron quality.
-The training data have outliers that affect the modeling capability of standard RVFL, so extra care is needed to handle such data.
-Therefore, weights are assigned to outliers in the data using Cauchy distribution so that their (outliers) contribution in the modeling process can be identified and the negative influence of these outliers can be reduced.
+Iron and steel-making-based industries are the famous industries in the modern world, and now data-driven models are being employed for the estimation of molten iron quality (MIQ) in these industries.